State of Washington Classified Job Specification

 Knowledge and Abilities

-Ability to: record and compile research data, using arithmetic and elementary statistical procedures; organize and present laboratory and field data in writing; enlist assistance and interest of others in biological and/or chemical sampling and data gathering projects.
+Ability to: record and compile research data, using arithmetic and elementary statistical procedures; organize and present laboratory and field data in writing; enlist assistance and interest of others in biological and/or chemical sampling and data gathering projects; operate, trailer and transport a variety of vessels.

 Graduation from high school or GED, including one year of high school science and two years of experience as a Scientific Technician 1.